 Start with the terms that you believe will offer the most value to your business.
-Then see what businesses currently rank on the first page of the SERPs.
+Then see which businesses currently rank on the first page of the SERPs.

 Collect the list of websites and see what links they have acquired in the past.

-Compare what are mutual links among them, and what are the different links they have acquired.
+Compare the mutual links among them, and the different links they have acquired.

 Compare the lists you collected with the link profile of the site you are currently working on and see where you are lacking.

-Do this link building as well as possible.
-If you’re able to acquire all the links that the competition has acquired then you’re able to stand on a more level playing field as far as links are concerned.
+If you’re able to acquire all the links that the competition has acquired, then you’re able to stand on a more level playing field as far as links are concerned.

-If you’re caught up with your assumed competition for your space in search in respects to links, then the natural next step for you is to get more links than your competition.
+If you’re caught up with your assumed competition for your space in search with respect to links, then the natural next step for you is to get more links than your competition.

-By looking at popular businesses in general within our local space we can start to find some low hanging fruits of opportunity to build links, find local writers, local blogs and sites in general that want to (or have supported) local businesses in the past.
+By looking at popular businesses in general within our local space, we can start to find some low-hanging fruits of opportunity to build links and find local writers, local blogs, and sites in general that want to (or have supported) local businesses in the past.